 That’s the benefit of making it yourself – you can choose how spicy, salty, etc you like it!
 We try to keep salt and oil content pretty low around here so I prefer to make homemade hummus.
 That way I can control how much salt and oil are in it.
 Plus, I can make a big batch on a weekly basis to have on hand all week.

 My kids love it as a dip for their veggies, topping for their quesadillas, and a chip dip.
-I love it because it adds extra fiber and protein to their meals and snacks.
+I love it because it adds extra fiber and protein to their daily meals and snacks.
 Plus there are dozens of other nutritional benefits to eating legumes daily.
 Check them out here at one of my favorite sites for nutritional information – Nutiritionfacts.org.
 One of my good friends Sandi has a yummy hummus recipe that is super yummy too!
 Definitely worth checking out.

 All you’ll need on hand are a couple of jars of chickpeas, tahini, olive oil, water, a splash of lemon or lime, and your favorite spices (mine are garlic, onion, nutritional yeast, and a pinch of salt, pepper, and cayenne).
 That’s literally it!
 Oh, and of course you’ll need a high powered blender or food processor too.